Discovering Magnificent Montpellier, Southern France (tips for the best trip)

 One of our most memorable times in Montpellier was sunset drinks at 𝐋’𝐀𝐫𝐛𝐫𝐞 𝐁𝐥𝐚𝐧𝐜 rooftop bar.
 If you have a City Pass a glass of red, white, or rose wine is complimentary on the house.

-You can’t miss the building which is an interesting addition to the skyline.
-I’ve seen it described as Montpellier madness, I think it’s magic!
-It was the winning design of a Montpellier city council competition that asked for a modern folly.
+You can’t miss the building, an exciting addition to the skyline.
+I’ve seen it described as Montpellier madness.
+I think it’s magic!
+The winning design of a Montpellier city council competition asked for a modern folly.

 More on my Instagram here.